emilio-martinez/tslint-no-redundant-jsdoc-annotations/README.md

-# tslint-no-redundant-jsdoc-annotations
-Tslint rule that disallows declaring JSDoc @tags that can be expressed by the TypeScript surface syntax.
+# Tslint Rule: No redundant JSDoc annotations

+**`no-redundant-jsdoc-annotations`**

+Disallows declaring JSDoc @tags or @annotations that may better expressed and/or better suited via Typescript's syntax.
+Typescript's syntax, of course, is strongly preferred given the type-related benefits that the language provides via hinting and at compilation time.
+Ultimately, this rule disallows annotations that can be extracted via Typescript's type engine.

+## Rationale

+JSDoc provides the opportunity of expressing type definitions in Javascript comments via @tags or @annotations.
+However, most of those have a comparable and/or inherent way of being expressed by Typescript's syntax, therefore becoming redundant.
+Additionally, avoiding this type of redundancies may avoid conflicts with tooling that may add automatic JSDoc type annotations at compile time.